brendanmcc02/film-rec/notes.md

 #### Ideas to solve the quantity > meanRating problem

-1. Completely disregard quantity e.g. if you rated 2 documentary films a 10, then the documentary feature in the vector is a 1.0.
+**1** Completely disregard quantity e.g. if you rated 2 documentary films a 10, then the documentary feature in the vector is a 1.0.
 This does not factor in quantity whatsoever

+What I don't like about this is that I feel like you should factor in quantity somehow.
+For example, if drama has a mean rating of 7.6 across 300 films, that should have significance over 10 biography films with a mean rating of 7.9.

-2. Balance quantity & meanRating
+**2** Balance quantity & meanRating
 Practically how?
 I don't know.

 In my notes, for drama as an example: